How To Clean Copper Pans Using All Natural Ingredients Easily

 • Use high heat with the white distilled vinegar to make sure the water and vinegar are boiling for best results.

-• Some people like to use bar keepers friend or wright’s copper cream, I just prefer to stick with more natural ingredients.
+• Some people like to use commercial copper cleaners, like Bar Keepers Friend or Wright’s Copper Cream.
+I prefer to stick with more natural ingredients.

 • I haven’t had luck with tomato paste.

-• Yes, this can clean more than copper kitchenware like copper pipes, copper sinks,
+• Yes, this can clean more than copper kitchenware.
+Try cleaning copper pipes and copper sinks.

 • Depending on how bad things are it can be really difficult to get all of the black spots off.